 For some management consulting job applicants, this is the bit they’ve been looking forward to.
 For many, however, it can be a moment of dread.
-Either because they don’t have any questions for whatever reason, or because they are concerned the questions might somehow reflect badly on them.
+Either because they don’t have any for whatever reason.
+Or because of concern their questions might somehow reflect badly on them.

-It is just as important to consider this section of the interview as it is the grilling that focuses on your experience and skills.
+It is as important to consider this section of the interview as it is the previous grilling that focuses on your experience and skills.
 Not least because it’s the last impression the interviewer will have of you!
 This is why it is crucial to have prepared questions to ask in a consulting interview.

 Therefore make sure this is part of your overall interview preparation.
 Of course, you should have already undertaken your pre-interview preparation, and done everything necessary to make a great first impression.

-This is also important whether your interview is in person or over video.
-It may be even more crucial on video because it may be harder to put yourself across in the way you want through the rest of the interview, so the questions could allow you to be more engaging.
+It is still important whether your interview is in person or over video.
+On video it may be harder to put yourself across as you want through the rest of the interview, so these questions could allow you to be more engaging.
 As we have suggested, you could even have a ‘cheat sheet’ to help.
 You could add post-its of potential questions as prompts around the screen but try not to read directly from them.
 Questions should come across as naturally as possible, and not too rehearsed.

-In general, having no questions, while not a black mark, risks being thought a bit odd and could be viewed negatively if you’re applying for a management consulting job.
-The only exception being if it is clear the meeting has run out of time: if the hour is up it is certainly sensible to draw attention to the time before raising any queries because the interviewer may be hoping you don’t have any!
-It could be flattering to say “well everything has been extremely thorough so I think we’ve covered most of the ground” but if time allows two or three questions are probably ideal.
+Having no consulting interview questions, while not a black mark, risks being thought a bit odd.
+It could be viewed negatively if you’re applying for a management consulting job.
+The only exception is if it is clear the meeting has run out of time.
+If the hour is up it is certainly sensible to draw attention to the time before raising any queries because the interviewer may be hoping you don’t have any!
+It could be flattering to say “well everything has been extremely thorough so I think we’ve covered most of the ground”.
+However, if time allows then two or three questions are probably ideal.

-Here are some questions to consider asking the interviewer during your consulting job interview:
+Here are some consulting interview questions to consider asking the interviewer during your consulting job interview:

 1. How will you measure the success of the person in this role?

-This gets right to the heart of what you need to know about the management consulting job: what does it mean to do well?
+This gets right to the heart of what you need to know about the role.
+What does it mean to do well?

-The job description should outline this.
-However, the actual manager may have very different ideas about what’s most important in the role so it’s useful to have a conversation about what the job is really about.
+The management consulting job description should outline this.
+However, the actual manager may have very different ideas about what’s most important in the role.
+Therefore, it’s useful to have a conversation about what the job is really about.
 For example, the job spec may list seven different responsibilities but your success in fact hinges on two of them.

 2. What does great performance look like in this consulting role?

-Hopefully, you know what the job is and how you’re being measured or assessed (see previous question), so this is a subtly different question that also shows you’re not the type to settle for “OK”.
+Hopefully, you know what the job is and how you’re being measured or assessed (see previous question).
+This is a subtly different question that also shows you’re not the type to settle for “OK”.

-3. What is the key to succeeding in this role?
+3. What is the key to succeeding in this consulting role?

 4. What are some of the challenges you expect the person in this position to face?

 This can provide information you never pick up in the job description.
-All consulting jobs have challenges, so it will be interesting to hear the reply, although it is unlikely the interviewer will admit to messy interdepartmental politics or impossible budget constraints!
+All management consulting jobs have challenges, so it will be interesting to hear the reply.
+Although it is unlikely the interviewer will admit to messy politics or impossible budget constraints!

-Nevertheless, it can create an opportunity for you to talk about how you’ve approached similar challenges in the past, which can be reassuring to your interviewer.
+Nevertheless, it can create an opportunity for you to talk about how you’ve approached similar challenges in the past.
+This can be reassuring to your interviewer.

 5. How can I make the most impact in the first 6 months?

-As well as showing you’re keen to hit the ground running it also gives you a great steer: as a sub-question you can ask about what the first 3-6 months might look like.
+As well as showing you’re keen to hit the ground running it also gives you a great steer.
+As a sub-question you can ask about what the first “100 days” might look like.